How Flemming Efterskole uses real-time data to strengthen student engagement and growth

-Throughout the year, micro surveys were shared with and replied to by students during weekly morning assemblies already put in place.
+Throughout the year, check-ins were shared with and replied to by students during weekly morning assemblies already put in place.
 In this way, data for all students was gathered at once, uncovering trends, areas of risk and students needing help, in real-time.

 To support the work with real-time data, a well defined process was established introducing the first feedback loop within 24 hours, where students requesting help were reached out to by their mentors.
 And for the upcoming morning assembly the week after, main pain points and student suggestions were given words to by student engagement representatives, not necessarily caring out significant actions but acknowledging the student feedback received.

 Support to the student engagement team, management mentors and teachers in their daily work with student well-being and growth.